flyway/flywaydb.org/documentation/contribute/contributingDatabaseSupport.md

     *   `doClean()` – to drop all the objects that exist in the schema
     *   `doAllTables()` – to query for all the tables in the schema and return a populated array of `FooTable` objects
     *   `getTable()` – to return a `FooTable` object for the given name
-1. Add overrides for `FooTable` to customized it to fit the SQL dialect your database uses:
+1. Add overrides for `FooTable` to customize it to fit the SQL dialect your database uses:
     *   `doDrop()` – to drop the table
     *   `doExists()` – to query whether the table described exists in the database
     *   `doLock()` – to lock the table with a read/write pessimistic lock until the end of the current transaction.
 This is used to prevent concurrent reads and writes to the schema history while a migration is underway.
 If your database doesn’t support table-level locks, do nothing.